 This approach will hopefully ultimately contribute to food security, but also empower and create a sense of community within the neighborhood.
 In addition this will also strengthen the connection between the Reshit School and the wider community.

 By developing local food security, healthy eating habits and initiatives that can strengthen the neighborhood economy, we see an opportunity to strengthen social cohesion and restore dignity through empowerment of the local community.
 The Reshit school is leading the way to make Kiryat Menachem an “edible neighborhood” (one that is actively engaged in growing a significant portion of its fruit and vegetables locally).

-The Jerusalem Green Fund has added an interesting component to the project, incorporating the SPNI Docu-Teva program in the process, whereby the schoolchildren themselves learn about video documentation and and tell the story.
+The Jerusalem Green Fund has added an interesting component to the project, incorporating the SPNI Docu-Activism program in the process, whereby the schoolchildren themselves learn about video documentation and and tell the story.
 Here is the most recent film, documenting the work in 2018-2019.